Gould Memorial Library: Reading room

 The circular reading room was designed as the centerpiece of the library and was surrounded by three levels of stacks.
 The outer wall of the reading room contains a colonnade of 16 triple-height engaged and fluted Corinthian columns.
 It is aligned with an inner colonnade of freestanding green Connemara marble columns.
 The colonnades flank a passageway with a floor of white, black, and yellow marble tiles; the passageway measures about 5 ft wide.
 A skylight in the middle of the ground floor, measuring 15 ft across, illuminates the former auditorium in the basement.
 There are three balconies immediately above the passageway.
-The second-level balcony contains an iron frame with a glass floor.
+The second-level balcony has an iron frame and a glass floor.
 The third-level balcony was decorated more ornately.
-Above the colonnades is a fourth-level balcony as well as the dome.
+Above the colonnades is a fourth-level balcony and the dome.